pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 * Make complexity categories
 * override complexity category by metadata, provide computed complexity value as well
 * differentiate new songs from edited songs (use github history if required)  originalEntryTime

+* explain "clear all local options" prior to action, confirm action
 * song title, artist or cover artist change impact on history is too manual
 * show relative minor keys and major keys
 * missing copyright notice should be release & label